 Pre-College and Access Programs

-The Pre-College and Access Programs (PCAP) office coordinates SLU's non-credit activities for elementary, middle and high school students of all backgrounds.
+Pre-College and Access Programs (PCAP) coordinates SLU's non-credit activities for elementary, middle and high school students of all backgrounds.
 PCAP collaborates with University units to offer a variety K–12 academies, camps and enrichment experiences that align with SLU academic disciplines.
 Each program is designed to ensure a safe, enjoyable and learning-focused experience that will help prepare students for college while experiencing campus life at Saint Louis University.

 Student Educational Services